Is Diffuse Large B-Cell Lymphoma Hereditary? | MyLymphomaTeam

 However, most people who have an autoimmune disease will not develop lymphoma.

 Certain infections are environmental risk factors for lymphoma.
 Although most infections don’t cause chronic problems, some are associated with an increased risk of cancer.
-Certain viruses, including Epstein-Barr virus and human herpes virus 8, may prompt white blood cells to turn into cancer cells.
-Chronic hepatitis C infection has also been linked to DLBCL — but again, most people with these infections won’t develop lymphoma.
+Viruses that have been linked to DLBCL include:

-Smoking cigarettes, especially over many years, increases risk of developing lymphomas in general.
-People who smoke have about a 1.02 times higher risk of developing DLBCL than people who don’t smoke.
+Smoking cigarettes, especially over many years, increases the risk of developing lymphomas in general.
+People who smoke have about a 1.02 times higher risk of developing DLBCL than those who don’t smoke.

 Screening for DLBCL

-Currently, there is no recommended screening exam for NHL, because no available tests have shown that these tests can lower the chance of dying from cancer.
-That said, if your parent or sibling has DLBCL or another NHL subtype, you should review your family history with a doctor.
+Currently, there is no recommended screening exam for NHL.
+So far, no tests have proven to lower the chance of dying from cancer.
+If your parent or sibling has had DLBCL or another NHL subtype, you should review your family history with a doctor.
 Be sure to also ask about any other factors that may affect your risk.

 Everyone should look out for symptoms of lymphoma, but this awareness is especially important if you have a parent or sibling with the disease.
 Common early symptoms of lymphoma include: